danielmiessler/SecLists/Discovery/README.md

 ## DNS
 Contained in the DNS folder are several lists of common subdomain names.
 These are most commonly used for subdomain bruteforcing.

-### Common tooling used to insturmetn these lists:
+### Common tooling used to instrument these lists:

 - MassDNS
 - Gobuster